 After serving as president of Campus Partners for 12 years, Terry Foegler left in August 2008 and Doug Aschenbach, executive vice president who had joined Campus Partners in 2001, was named president in April 2009.
 Doug retired in June 2013 and Amanda Hoffsis was appointed President.

-Keith joined Ohio State in 2013, after a 30-year career in private practice, to become Vice President of Planning and Real Estate.
+As CEO of Campus Partners, Keith Myers is the visionary behind the organization and ultimately spearheads all major projects.
 In 1984, he founded the landscape architecture and urban planning firm MKSK and led its successful growth into the largest landscape architecture and planning firm in the Midwest.
 In Central Ohio, some of his most notable projects include leading the master planning of the Nationwide Arena District and the design of the Scioto Mile and the Scioto Greenways.
-He also served as the planning consultant to the Village of New Albany for more than 22 years.
-Throughout his career, Keith has served on many community boards and commissions, including the Center for Architecture and Design, the Neighborhood Design Center, and the Brewery District Commission.
 In 2013, Keith was elected a Fellow in the American Society of Landscape Architects for works in landscape architecture.
 Keith received a B.S. in Landscape Architecture from Ohio State and remains involved in the Knowlton School of Architecture serving on the KSA Development Committee.

 In 2013 Amanda Hoffsis assumed the role of President of Campus Partners.
 In this role Amanda leads Campus Partners' development work throughout the University District neighborhoods including the investments in Weinland Park.
 In addition, Amanda is the Senior Director of Planning and Real Estate for The Ohio State University.
 Amanda’s university responsibilities include overseeing all real estate services, including all university related property sales and purchases, leases and easements, plus overseeing the general operations of the Planning and Real Estate department.
 Amanda is a wife and a mother of three.